Managing agents

 1. Browse to the operations center root folder.

-2. Find the item named kubernetes shared cloud:
+2. Find the item named kubernetes shared cloud.

-oc kubernetes shared cloud
+Configure kubernetes shared cloud

 5. Edit the pod template settings:

-oc pod template configuration
+Edit pod template settings

 Editing pod templates per team using controllers